CSUN-IT/laravel-proxypass/README.md

 ## Installation

-1. Add the following lines to your .env file to leverage the proxy attributes:
+First, add the following lines to your .env file to leverage the proxy attributes:

 ```
 PROXY_ACTIVE=true
 PROXY_PATH_HEADER=HTTP_X_FORWARDED_PATH
 ```

-2. Run the following Artisan command to publish the configuration:
+Next, run the following Artisan command to publish the configuration:

 ```
 php artisan vendor:publish
 ```

-3. Add the service provider to your 'providers' array in Laravel as follows:
+Finally, add the service provider to your 'providers' array in Laravel as follows:

 ```
 'providers' => [